-We are always looking for new community partners for our In-School Programs.
-Please contact us at 413-274-6624 to discuss what program would best serve your students.
+We are always interested in new community partners for our In-School Programs.
+Please contact our In-School Program Coordinator at kimwaterman.pulse or call 413-274-6624 to discuss what program would best serve your students.

-Cultural Traditions: The Music and Dances of Africa
+Cultural Traditions: The Music and Dance of Africa

-In this month-long residency program using African dance and drumming to explore folklore and storytelling, students dance and drum their own story, taking part in a rich, cultural experience that promotes knowledge and understanding of the context of the arts in history.
+This residency program uses African dance and drumming as a vehicle to explore the concepts of folklore and storytelling.
+As students dance and drum their stories, they take part in a rich, cultural experience that promotes knowledge and understanding of the context of the arts in history.
+Youth also connect to the greater human experience and develop and express their personal sense of identity.
 Classes are held twice a week, culminating in a collaborative performance for the community that brings all of the participating students together.

 Introduction to Dance

 This program introduces young people to the experience of dance to build confidence and assist in the development of physical coordination, communication, rhythm and math skills, and multicultural awareness.
-Students participate in workshops in modern, hip-hop and Afro-Caribbean dance, bringing artistry, energy and variety to the school day.
+Students participate in workshops in Contemporary/ Improvisation, Hip-Hop and/or African dance, bringing artistry, energy, and variety to the school day.

 Math and Drumming

-This month-long residency program integrates world music instruction into STEM (science, technology, engineering and mathematics) education.
-Drumming creates a direct connection between math concepts and rhythm.
-As they clap, tap, stomp and drum, each child literally feels the concepts of math.
+This program integrates World Music instruction into STEM (science, technology, engineering, and mathematics) education.
+Drumming creates a direct connection between rhythm and math; through drumming, children literally feel the concept of math.
 Rhythms begin simply and grow more complex, demonstrating a connection to numbers and fractions.
-The program helps youth with memory, understanding, and ability to apply math concepts in the real world through problem solving.
+The program helps youth with memory, understanding and the ability to apply math concepts in the real world through problem-solving.